alexanderrich/exploration_consumption/doc/journal/paper.md

 #### Immediate and delayed conditions.

-Participants were pseudorandomly assigned to one of two conditions.
+Participants were pseudo-randomly assigned to one of two conditions.
 In the Immediate condition, participants completed the task produced by a choice in the work period immediately following the choice.
 In the Delayed condition, participants completed the task produced by a choice after eight intervening